ComputeCanada/mc-hub/docs/developers.md

    > 2. A bind mount between the project's `clusters_backup` directory and the container's `/home/mcu/clusters` directory to ensure that Terraform state files and logs are backed up.
    > 3. A bind mount between the project root directory and the container's `/workspace` directory.
 This bind mount is necessary to have remote workspaces in VS Code.

-3. Install the [Python](https://marketplace.visualstudio.com/items?itemName=ms-python.python) extension in the Dev Container.
+5. Install the [Python](https://marketplace.visualstudio.com/items?itemName=ms-python.python) extension in the Dev Container.

-4. Go to the `Run` icon in the left pane of VS Code and run the Python Attach launch configuration.
+6. Go to the `Run` icon in the left pane of VS Code and run the Python Attach launch configuration.

    This will attach a debugging to the Flask server and make it reachable on `localhost:5000`.

-   At this point, you can add your own breakpoints in the backend code and run tests.
+   At this point, you can add your own breakpoints in the backend code.

 ## Modifying the backend code